sikopet/blog/posts/docker.md

 * filesystem tricks
 * networking hacks

-Think of a container not as a virtual machine but a very lighweight wrapper around a single Unix *process*.
+Think of a container not as a virtual machine but a very lightweight wrapper around a single Unix *process*.

 Docker revision controls